The Earth Language Grammar and the method to organize information

 has the image of unit, so it shows a unit of message being at each end.

-and the subject is not always necessary in a sentence.
+The subject of a sentence is not always necessary in EL

 Keep an empty space between sentences.

-4) Free sequence for the subject/verb/object in a sentence.
+4) Free word order between the subject/verb/object in a sentence.

 EL uses eleven grammatical bases: